wakerman17/rasptell/README.md

 - Fetch often!
 Fetching is safe and does not change your branch, it just checks if changes have been made.
 Then you can decide if you want to merge/pull those changes into your branch.
 - Commit often!
 Commit messages are great for self documentation.
+- Avoid commiting irrelevant changes!
+I.e. try to only commit the files that you actually worked on.
+Use `git status` and follow the instructions to select which files to include in a commit.

 ### Pushing your branch